(30) Article

 "Allah is the friend of the believers, He brings them out of darkness into light."

-The person who abandons faith, it is as if he decides to return from light to darkness.
-He turns away from the Lord who gave him honor, gave him guidance, and made him the noblest of creation from clay.
+Whoever abandons faith, it is as if he decides to return from light to darkness.
+He turns away from the Lord who gave him honor, guided him, and made him the noblest of creatures from clay.

-The glitter of the world, wealth, fame and power—all these things become a temporary delightful mirage for an apostate, but in the end, this very mirage proves to be the door to hell for him.
+The glitter of the world, wealth, fame and power—all these things become a temporary, pleasing mirage for an apostate, but in the end, this very mirage proves to be the door to hell for him.

 The Holy Quran has described the example of such people in this way: